 Hopefully we can do the same again in 2025.

-We're also going to open the two weekend Saturdays of
+We opened on the two weekend Saturdays of

-HERITAGE WEEKEND
+HERITAGE WEEKEND in 2024

 Sept 7th & Sept 14th